barvian/thesis/paper.md

 {% include f.html f=7 %}
 {% include f.html f=8 %}

 Surprisingly, these were the only wireframes ever created for this application, hopefully due to having a clear enough direction and not close-mindedness.
 In any case, these wireframes served well for the remainder of the design stage, and it's interesting to note how much the final design resembled these initial sketches.
-For that reason, the layout choices visible here will be explained in detail in the section below.
+For that reason, the layout choices visible here will be explained in detail below.

 #### Final layout

-Traditionally, a designer at this point would likely create a few high-fidelity mockups (and sometimes interactive prototypes) to send to a developer to code into a working application.
+Traditionally, a designer at this point would likely create a few high-fidelity mockups and sometimes interactive prototypes to send to a developer who would code them into a working application.
 As there was only one designer/developer in this project, however, this step was skipped and most of the screens were designed as the application was coded.
 A graphic editing program ([Sketch](http://bohemiancoding.com/sketch/)) was used to create specific visual assets as needed.
 This is the final version of the application's layout:

 <div class="o-wrapper__wider">
 	<div class="o-layout">